 An Availability test supports a single request.
 In the test settings, you can add custom headers for user-agent, cookies, etc. You can also configure optional pass/fail criteria such as validation text and response time threshold.

-Availability tests consume fewer XF points than Performance (Backbone, Last Mile, Private Last Mile, Mobile) tests.
+Availability tests consume fewer XF points than Performance (Backbone, Private Last Mile, or Mobile-over-Backbone) tests.
 They can be scheduled to run as frequently as once every minute.

 - Availability tests can't be used in interactive charts, operations dashboards, or Performance dashboards.